pact-foundation/pact-specification/README.md

 #### Add an include matcher

-Simple matcher to determin if a string is present in a value.
+Simple matcher to determine if a string is present in a value.

 Example: